dasilvadaniel/api-spacex-backend/README.md

 Default output format [None]: json
 ```

-You also need to attache the following permissions to this user to read/write data in the following services:
+You also need to attach the following read/write permissions to the user:

 ```
 S3